Nicky Jamieson: Largs Thistle

 Jamieson spent the first five years of his career at Largs Thistle after leaving the Greenock Morton youth academy.
 During his five years at the club Jamieson made over one hundred and fifty appearances for the Junior side.

 Queen's Park

 In June 2019 Jamieson completed a move to Scottish League Two side Queen's Park, in his only year with 'The Spiders' he made the league's Team of the Season.

 Alloa Athletic

 On 22 July 2020 Jamieson signed for Scottish Championship outfit Alloa Athletic ahead of the 2020–21 season.

 Stenhousemuir

-Start of season 2021-22 Jamieson signed a loan deal from Alloa Athletic In January 2022, Jamieson signed a permanent contract until summer 2023.
+At the start of season 2021-22 Jamieson signed a loan deal from Alloa Athletic In January 2022, Jamieson signed a permanent contract until summer 2023.
 In February 2022, he picked up cinch League 2 Player of the Month.
+At the conclusion of season 2021-22, Jamieson was named as Stenhousemuir Player of the Year.

-At the conclusion of season 2021-22 Jamieson was named as Stenhousemuir Player of the Year.
+At the conclusion of season 2022-23, Jamieson was named as Stenhousemuir Player of the Year.